 The Council receives one primary capital grant from central government to support its role in providing Disabled Facilities Grants.
-For 2019/20 the Council has budgeted to receive £1,467,300 which will increase to £1,899,800 now that the 2019/20 allocation has been confirmed.
-There have been changes to the way the grant is now distributed with the funding being provided to the County Council as the Better Care provider who then allocate funding to the District Councils.
-Future year's allocations may therefore be subject to change as part of this change in procedure.
+For 2020/21 the Council has budgeted to receive £1,467,300 which will increase to £1,899,800 now that the 2020/21 allocation has been confirmed.
+The grant continues to be distributed through the County Council, as the Better Care provider, who then allocates funding to the District Councils.